-The most popular above ground pool manufacturer in the world, Intex, offers both freshwater and saltwater options for pool enthusiasts.
-And today, we’re going to focus on the saltwater Intex pool system that is gaining popularity in most US households.
+The most popular above-ground pool manufacturer in the world, Intex, offers both freshwater and saltwater options for pool enthusiasts.
+And today, we’re going to focus on the saltwater Intex pool system that is gaining popularity in many US households.

-Similar to the usual freshwater Intex pools, Intex pools that are converted to use saltwater need regular maintenance to ensure that you have a safe and clean water to use in your pool.
+Similar to the usual freshwater Intex pools, Intex pools that are converted to use saltwater need regular maintenance to ensure that you have safe and clean water in your pool.

 But before we talk about how to keep saltwater Intex pool clean, let’s discuss how they differ from your traditional Intex pool system.